 Israel says ceasefire and aid to resume after airstrikes kill 26 in Gaza

-Israel says it will resume aid into Gaza on Monday following ongoing pressure from the US to hold the ceasefire with Hamas
+Israel says it will allow aid to resume flowing into Gaza on Monday following ongoing pressure from the US to hold its ceasefire with Hamas.

-JERUSALEM/CAIRO: The Israeli military said on Sunday (Oct 19) that a ceasefire in Gaza had resumed after an attack that killed two of its soldiers and prompted a wave of airstrikes that killed 26 people, in the most serious test yet of this month's US-brokered truce.
+JERUSALEM: The Israeli military said on Sunday (Oct 19) that a ceasefire in Gaza had resumed after an attack killed two of its soldiers and prompted a wave of airstrikes that Palestinians said killed 26 people, in the most serious test yet of this month's United States-brokered truce.

 Aid into the enclave was set to resume on Monday following US pressure, an Israeli security source said, shortly after Israel announced a halt in supplies in response to what it said was a "blatant" violation by Hamas of the truce.

-The Israeli strikes killed at least 26 people in Gaza, including at least one woman and one child, according to local residents and health authorities.
+The strikes killed at least 26 people, including at least one woman and one child, according to local residents and health authorities.
+At least one strike hit a former school sheltering displaced people in the area of Nuseirat, residents said.

 US President Donald Trump's envoy Steve Witkoff and son-in-law Jared Kushner were expected to travel to Israel on Monday, an Israeli official and a US official said.